mimfa/mimfa/README.md

 - 🧑‍💻 Full-stack web developer
 - 🛠️ Framework architect and automation enthusiast

 I believe in building tools that are not only powerful but also intuitive and accessible.
-My work spans PHP, C#, JavaScript, and more—always with a focus on clarity, modularity, and real-world usability.
+My work spans C/C++, C#, JavaScript, PHP, Java, and more, always with a focus on clarity, modularity, and real-world usability.

 ## 🌐 Projects & Frameworks